 Marine Debris Facts

-- Marine debris is defined as any persistent solid material that is manufactured or processed and directly or indirectly, intentionally or unintentionally, disposed of or abandoned into the marine environment or the Great Lakes.
+- Marine debris is material manufactured or processed and directly or indirectly, intentionally or unintentionally disposed of or abandoned into the marine environment or the Great Lakes.

 - 80% of marine litter is land-based while an estimated 20% is ocean-based.